PoisotLab/ms_network_prediction/reviews.md

 PR-metrics, which could strengthen the argument for it.

 > As opposed to updating figure 4 see the new table 1 that includes these metrics,
 > which should help support claims with regards to the proof-of-concept.
-Figure 4
-> has been changed to reflect...

 Uncertainties and variations in models’ outcomes must be discussed more prominently.
 This is becoming increasingly important, particularly with DL/ML algorithms being